meilisearch/documentation/learn/getting_started/main_features.md

 3. What should the feature examples look like?
 Do we start with a presenting a use case?
 Suppose you want to blah blah and demonstrate how MeiliSearch does it?
 Add a code sample
 4. Do we want a section at the start briefly explaining MeiliSearch terms and any other terms?
 Documents, indexes, attributes, any other terms used in getting started?
 5. Where does the dataset file go?
+6. Should I use "we" or "you"?
+I think we would sound better in this context I used a mix of both for now just to see what would look better.

 This section will go over some of the main features of MeiliSearch to help you get started.